Soccer-Euro-Ukraine penpix

 MIDFIELDERS

-Oleh Gusyev (Dynamo Kiev) Born: 25.04.83 Caps: 71 Goals: 12.
-Versatile attacking midfielder who can operate in the centre or as a speedy winger.
+Oleh Gusiev (Dynamo Kiev) Born: 25.04.83 Caps: 69 Goals: 9.
+Versatile attacking midfielder, can operate in the centre or as a speedy winger.
 Started at 17 in a provincial professional club, scored 11 goals in first season.
 Ukraine regular since 2003, past winner of the Golden Ball of Ukraine annual national prize.
 Never watches his games on TV.

 Denys Garmash (Dynamo Kiev) Born: 19.04.1990 Caps: 4 Goals: 0.Inspired Ukraine U-19 team to victory as hosts of European championship in 2009 and was top scorer, scoring twice in semi-final against Serbia and breaking the deadlock in final against England.
 An energetic tackler with a powerful shot, loves to take the initiative and support attacks.

-Anatolyy Tymoshchuk (Bayern Munich) Born: 30.03.79 Caps: 116 Goals: 4.
+Anatoliy Tymoshchuk (Bayern Munich) Born: 30.03.79 Caps: 114 Goals: 4.
 Defensive midfielder, the most-capped player in Ukrainian history who can break up attacks and possesses a great range of passing.
 Joined Shakhtar at 18, moved to Zenit in Russia for $20 million in 2007, leading them to a first Russian Premier League title.
-Helped Zenit thrash Bayern Munich on their way to UEFA Cup and Super Cup titles before joining the Germans.
+Helped Zenit thrash Bayern Munich on their way to UEFA Cup and Super Cup titles before joining the German giants for whom he has spent most of his time on the substitutes' bench.

 FORWARDS

-Marco Devic (Metalist) Born: 27.10.83 Caps: 20 Goals: 2 Serbian-born striker, made a good career move joining Metalist in 2006, top scorer in Ukrainian league in 2007-08, drafted into the national team in 2008 after taking Ukrainian citizenship.
-Will join Shakhtar Donetsk officially on July 1.
-Met alist's top striker, but scored only twice in 20 appearances for Ukraine, good in the air with seemingly uncanny knack of finding space in opponents' penalty area.
+Marco Devic (Metalist) Born: 27.10.83 Caps: 18 Goals: 2 Serbian-born striker, made a good career move joining Metalist in 2006, top scorer in Ukrainian league in 2007-08, drafted into the national team in 2008 after taking Ukrainian citizenship.
+Metalist's top striker, but scored only twice in 18 appearances for Ukraine, good in the air with seemingly uncanny knack of finding space in opponents' penalty area.